 His coat is dusty from neglect, his whiskers are uncombed.

 He sways his head from side to side, with movements like a snake;

 And when you think he's half asleep, he's always wide awake.

 "He is extremely tall and thin, his forehead domes out in a white curve, and his two eyes are deeply sunken in his head ...
-His shoulders are rounded from much study, and his face protrudes forward, and is for ever slowly oscillating from side to side in a curiously reptilian fashion..."And when the Foreign Office finds a Treaty's gone astray,
+His shoulders are rounded from much study, and his face protrudes forward, and is for ever slowly oscillating from side to side in a curiously reptilian fashion..."

 Or the Admiralty lose some plans and drawings by the way,

 There may be a scap of paper in the hall or on the stair--

 But it's useless to investigate--Macavity's not there!